 It is important to make your contact information clearly visible, especially if you are a small business and not a well-established brand.
 In addition, it leaves a nice impression if your contact phone number is free to call, as well as if there is a real person on your end instead of an automated response.
 When your customers want to talk to a robot, Siri is always in the mood, so don’t deprive them of topics to cover together.

 This also goes for live chat support.
 It is no surprise that immediate answers to customer inquiries lead to purchases, so make buyers feel cherished and they will come back and be loyal.
-Train your employees to be knowledgeable about both site navigation and inventory, be mindful of the time you have cited as when customers can contact you and don’t be afraid to communicate with your buyers, as it can give you great feedback.
+According to MailMunch, as many as 55% of potential customers do not make a purchase on an e-commerce website because they’ve received bad customer service.
+To avoid that happening to you, train your employees to be knowledgeable about both site navigation and inventory, be mindful of the time you have cited as when customers can contact you and don’t be afraid to communicate with your buyers, as it can give you great feedback.
 Establishing a natural flow of communication with customers can also help with decluttering your website, since you will have less need to bury buyers with filling-in forms.
 Let’s be brutally honest here, no one likes those, not even the people who create them.

 4) Earn buyers’ trust